 Starting in the 1950s, Sambo began to increase in popularity in the Soviet Union as a national martial art.
 Source: RIA Novosti

-From Nov.
-22-24, St. Petersburg played host to the World Sambo Championships.
-The competition was the culmination of an important year for Sambo.
-The martial art was developed in the Soviet Union in 1938, making this the 75th anniversary of its creation, and the first world championship of Sambo was held 40 years ago, in 1973 in Tehran.
+St. Petersburg hosted the World Sambo Championships on November 22-24, culminating an important year for the sport, which is essentially Soviet-style wrestling.
+The martial art was developed in the Soviet Union in 1938, making this the 75th anniversary of its creation.
+The first world championship of Sambo was held in 1973 in Tehran.

 The St. Petersburg tournament set new records for both the number of participating countries and the number of athletes who competed for medals.
 A total of 600 Sambo wrestlers from more than 75 countries took part.